Skip to main content

 Digital connectivity in Croatia

-Croatian National Plan for Broadband Development 2021–2027, Digital Croatia Strategy as well as Croatia's Recovery and Resilience Plan respond to the European Gigabit Society 2025 and Digital Decade 2030 targets and objectives.
+Croatian National Plan for Broadband Development 2021–2027, Digital Croatia Strategy as well as Croatia's Recovery and Resilience Plan respond to the Digital Decade 2030 targets and objectives.

 National digital connectivity strategy and policy